 Browse:

-A DOI (Digital Object Identifier) is a unique identifier made up of numbers and letters that provides a persistent link to an article's location on the Internet.
-Oftentimes it leads to content that's available electronically.
-When you have a DOI, you don’t need a full citation.
-Just plug the DOI into a DOI resolver at the International DOI Foundation or at a DOI registration agency like CrossRef and you'll jump straight to metadata page with the full citation and link to full text if available.
+DOI stands for "Digital Object Identifier" and it is a unique identifier made up of numbers and letters that provides a persistent link to an article's location on the Internet.
+Oftentimes, a DOI leads to content that's available electronically.
+When you have a DOI, you don’t need a full citation to track a source down.
+Just plug the DOI into a DOI resolver at the International DOI Foundation or at a DOI registration agency like CrossRef and you'll jump straight to a metadata page with the full citation and a link to full text if available.

 Was this helpful?
 0 0